rexmtorres/Custom-Build-Scripts/README.md

 Custom-Build-Scripts
 ======

-Helper functions to help set up Gradle tasks for commonly used procedures.
-To use this in your Android Studio Gradle projects, import this script into your module by adding:
+These are a set of helper methods to help set up Gradle tasks for commonly used actions.
+To use this in your Android Studio Gradle projects, apply this script into your module by adding:
 ```gradle
 apply from: 'https://rexmtorres.github.io/Custom-Build-Scripts/scripts/rmt.gradle'
 ```